Covariate Adjustment in Bayesian Adaptive Randomized Controlled Trials

-The data generating mechanism for the trial simulation is shown below, where a single maximum sample size of 1,000 is chosen due to the very low marginal control event risk ($p_{ctr}=0.07$).
-Letting $Y=1$ represent 28-day hospital admission or mortality, the marginal ($M$) estimand of interest is the relative risk (RR), $\gamma_{RR}^{(M)} = E[Y=1|A=1]/E[Y=1|A=0]$.
-We assume $\gamma_{RR}^{(M)}$ is intention-to-treat, that is, we compare the outcome distributions of those who are assigned to treatment versus those who are assigned to control.
-As above, let $\xi$ represent the linear predictor used in the data generating mechanisms and $\eta$ the linear predictor used in the adjustment models.
-The set $\{\boldsymbol{\beta}^*, \phi^*\}$ represents the conditional covariate and treatment effects on the log-odds scale.
-As in the binary simulation case, the value of $\beta_0^*$ is optimized to ensure the generated datasets exhibit the correct marginal control event risk of $p_{ctr}=0.07$.
-The values of $\phi^*$ are selected as those where the unadjusted model achieves approximately 50\% and 80\% power.
-The value of the marginal relative risk, $\gamma_{RR}^{(M)}$, is determined using $\phi^*$ and the procedure described in Appendix \ref{ascertainment_marginal_estimands} of the Online Supplementary Materials.
-Thus, the values of $\phi^*$ and $\gamma_{RR}^{(M)}$ are reported together.
-Let $F$ be a truncated normal distribution, parameterized by \textit{post-truncation} values of its minimum $min$, maximum $max$, first quartile $q1$, third quartile $q3$, mean $\mu$, and standard deviation $\sigma$.
-An algorithm to simulate from this distribution is provided in Appendix \ref{alg:trunc_cov} of the Online Supplementary Materials.
+The data generating mechanism for the trial simulation is shown below, where a single maximum sample size of 3,000 is chosen due to the very low marginal control event risk ($p_{ctr}=0.07$) and reflects the sample size used in CCEDRRN-ADAPT.
+Letting $Y=1$ represent 28-day hospital admission or mortality, the marginal estimand of interest is the relative risk, $\gamma(\boldsymbol{\theta}) = \mu(\boldsymbol{\theta};A=1)/\mu(\boldsymbol{\theta};A=0)$ where $\mu(\boldsymbol{\theta};A=a)=E[Y|A=a;\boldsymbol{\theta}]$.
+We assume $\gamma(\boldsymbol{\theta})$ is intention-to-treat, that is, we compare the outcome distributions of those who are assigned to treatment versus those who are assigned to control.
+As above, let $\eta$ represent the linear predictor used in the data generating mechanisms.
+The set $\{\boldsymbol{\beta}, \phi\}$ represents the conditional covariate and treatment effects on the log-odds scale.
+As in the binary simulation case, the value of $\beta_0$ is optimized to ensure the generated datasets exhibit the correct marginal control event risk of $p_{ctr}=0.07$.
+The values of $\phi$ are selected as those where the unadjusted model achieves approximately 50\% and 80\% power.
+The value of $\gamma=\gamma(\boldsymbol{\theta})$ corresponding to a specific value of $\phi$ is determined through simulation, described in Appendix B of the Online Supplementary Materials.
+Thus, the values of $\phi$ and $\gamma$ are reported together.
+Let $F$ be a truncated normal distribution, parameterized by \textit{post-truncation} values of its minimum $\wedge$, maximum $\vee$, first quartile $q1$, third quartile $q3$, mean $\mu$, and standard deviation $\sigma$.
+An algorithm to simulate from this distribution is provided in Appendix C of the Online Supplementary Materials.